-If you’re in the mood for something scary and a little bit darker, then The Woman in Black will give you shivers until you get home.
+If you’re in the mood for something scary, then The Woman in Black will give you shivers until you get home.
 And not just because there are rumours that the Fortune Theatre is haunted!

 One of Theatreland’s favourite ghost stories, the show is all about solicitor Arthur Kipps, who is sent to a creepy, isolated house (he should have spotted the red flags there, to be honest) to sort out paperwork of a recently deceased woman.